jonathanperret/paysage/README.md

 ![image](paysage-mood-sketch.jpg)

-With Paysage kids, beginners and creative coders can live code from their own computer, laptops, tablets, phones, using a variety of IDE and editors.
+With Paysage kids, beginners and creative coders can live code from their own computer, laptop, tablet, or phone using a variety of IDEs and editors.
-Pieces of code that we call 'code objects' are send and rendered live on a visual playground accessible via an URL.
+Pieces of code that we call 'code objects' are sent and rendered live on a visual playground accessible via an URL.

-The Paysage project do not try to invent a new IDE or code editor for creative coding or beginners, nor a new programming language.
+The Paysage project does not try to invent a new IDE or code editor for creative coding or beginners, nor a new programming language.
 There are already many editors and languages, with more launching everyday.

 Paysage is about making possible a very specific coding experience:
 **Let 10 people of any level or age code together in the same room –with a few more online– on the same visual playground.**